Private funding saved the 2020 election. Now, some GOP-led states are banning it

 The Wisconsin Elections Commission released a seven-page statement rebutting Gableman's claims shortly after, noting that a number of lawsuits were filed challenging the legality of the donations prior to the 2020 election and none were successful.

-Republicans have also accused the CTCL of political bias, because significantly more of the donation money was allocated to districts won by Joe Biden than by former president Trump.
+Republicans have also accused the CTCL of political bias, because significantly more of the donation money was allocated to districts won by Joe Biden than by former President Donald Trump.

 But in many cases, those jurisdictions were cities with large populations that were also scrambling more frantically to ramp up their vote-by-mail operations, since it became clear early in the year that more Democrats than Republicans would want to vote by mail.
 Trump's misinformation campaign against mail voting tainted the practice for many GOP voters.